 It’s a sad fact that seniors are particularly vulnerable to scammers and fraud.
-Sometimes they’re not tech-savvy, and they may also be struggling with hearing, sight, or memory changes.
+Sometimes they’re not tech-savvy and may struggle with hearing, sight, or memory changes.
 Scammers take advantage of these deficits, but everyone is vulnerable.
 However, with some knowledge and a little help, everyone can stay safe from fraud.

 Talk About It

-For seniors who’ve been a victim of fraud, it can be embarrassing.
+It can be embarrassing for seniors who’ve been a victim of fraud.
 Don’t shame them.
 Have an honest conversation about what happened and what to do differently in the future.

 Protect Your Assets

-Scammers will frequently ask for financial support in the form of cash, gift cards, cryptocurrency, etc. No matter how convincing their pitch is, don’t send it.
+Scammers will frequently ask for financial support in the form of cash, gift cards, or cryptocurrency.
+No matter how convincing their pitch is, don’t send it.

 Frequently, requests for financial support include a scenario intended to make you move quickly.
-Things like a loved one in jail, a prize that has yet to be claimed, and so on… Slow down.
-If this scenario is true, nothing will be lost by taking time to verify it.
+Things such as a loved one in jail, a prize that has yet to be claimed, and so on… Slow down.
+If this scenario is true, nothing will be lost by taking the time to verify it.

 Be aware that crooks often insist on secrecy.
 If it’s a real need, no one will be harmed by checking into the veracity of the situation.